 Developing Active Resident Teachers (DART) 2023-24

 DART certificates are awarded to residents who participated in Academic Boot Camp activities, co-ordinated project development with the GME Office, and implemented their programs to improve the curriculum and assessment systems of their residency programs.
-For the 2022-23 academic year, DART certificates have been earned by 8 residents in 3 programs:

-In 2023-24, GME will hold 3 Academic Boot Camps (ABCs), all virtually via Microsoft Teams.
-For a description of these events and to register, click here.
+In 2023-24, GME held 3 Academic Boot Camps (ABCs), all virtually via Microsoft Teams:

 • Fall 2023: Effective Healthcare Teaming